ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

     $researchFilter = "(MemberOfGroup -eq $researchGroup)"
     ```

-3. Define an information barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams, as follows: <br>
+3. Define an information barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams, as follows:

     ```
-    New-InformationBarrierPolicy -Name "InvestorsResearchIBPolicy" -AssigneeFilterName "Investors" -AssigneeFilter $investorsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $researchFilter
+    New-InformationBarrierPolicy -Name "ProductsResearchIBPolicy" -AssigneeFilterName "Products" -AssigneeFilter $productsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $researchFilter
     ```

+4. Start the policy application by running the **Start-InformationBarrierPoliciesApplication**  cmdlet.

+    ```
+    Start-InformationBarrierPoliciesApplication -ProductsResearchIBPolicy
+    ```

+5. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet.

+    ```
+    Get-InformationBarrierPoliciesApplicationStatus -ProductsResearchIBPolicy
+    ```

+6. After you have defined your information barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
+Then, validate the information barriers status for a specific user by running the **Get-InformationBarrierRecipientStatus** cmdlet.

+    ```
+    Get-InformationBarrierRecipientStatus [-Identity] <RecipientIdParameter> [<CommonParameters>]
+    ```

+> [!TIP]
+> We recommend testing with a few users who are included in information barriers policies, as well as with a few users who are not included in those policies.

 ## Scenario 3: Prevent one group from communicating with two other groups